AIS-SNU/Low_Latency_OPT_Inference_/README.md

 ```

 #### Multi GPU performance
-The graph below shows the throughput and latency measurements of our model and FlexGen, with varying initial arguments (e.g., init weight percent, init cache percent, batch size, num_batch).
-Compared to FlexGen, our model demonstrates better throughput and lower latency.

 Table below is the latency and speedup of LL_OPT on various size of models.
 For large models such as OPT-6.7B, OPT-30B, we were able to achieve a speedup proportional to the number of GPUs.
 As the number of GPUs increases, the required VRAM size per GPU decreases, allowing for a higher proportion of weights to be initialized on each GPU.
 The '*' symbol denotes the result achieved when initializing as high a proportion of weights on GPUs as possible.